Skip to main content

 Members contribute weekly

-Each week, all participants contribute their fixed amount.
-The pool is formed entirely from participant contributions — not from sponsor funds, external capital, or any form of credit.
+Each week, all members contribute their fixed amount.
+The cohort payouts are formed through member contributions, not sponsor lending capital, external credit, or debt.

 05